kirbycope/godot-game-client/README.md

 ### Running/Hosting the App Locally
 1. In VSCode's Explorer right-click on [docs/index.html](docs/index.html) and select "Open with Live Server"
 1. Then you visit [https://127.0.0.1:5500/docs/index.html](https://127.0.0.1:5500/docs/index.html)
-1. To get your "Host Local IP Address", use terminal to run:
+1. To get your "Host Local IP Address", use the terminal to run:
 	- [Windows] `ipconfig`
 	- [MacOS] `ipconfig getifaddr en0`
 1. On a device connected to the same wifi as the host, navigate to `https://{host.local.ip.address}:5500/docs/index.html`